-Panel Delivery - Prior to the start of construction, the Contractor should establish a panel delivery schedule that will allow The Reinforced Earth Company's precaster to match their panel production and delivery to the Contractor's construction schedule.
+Panel delivery: Prior to the start of construction, the Contractor should establish a facing panel delivery schedule which will allow The Reinforced Earth Company's operations group to match its facing manufacturing/delivery output to the

+Contractor's construction schedule.

-Panels are usually delivered on flatbed trailers in stacks of four or five panels high.
-The delivery point is made as close to the retaining walls as a truck can be driven under its own power.
+Panels are usually delivered on flatbed trailers in stacks of 4 or 5 panels high.
+The delivery point is made as close to the structure as a truck can be driven under its own power.

-Unloading Panels - Under normal conditions, a two-hour unloading period is allowed per delivery to unload panels.
-In this time, panels may be placed directly into the structure being constructed or temporarily stacked following either of these methods:
+Unloading facing panels: Under normal conditions, a two-hour period is allowed per delivery for panel unloading.
+In this time, panels may be placed directly onto the structure being constructed or temporarily stacked following either of these methods:

-- 1. By using lifting devices to lift and handle individual panels (Figure 3 and 4) OR - 2. by using nylon strings to lift and handle individual panels or stacks of panels
+- By using lifting devices to lift and handle individual panels (Figure 6 and Figure 7) OR - By using nylon strings to lift and handle individual panels or stacks of panels.